osucord/resources/readme.md

 Your contributions may be rejected if:
 - The resource is not related to osu! in any way.
-- The content is not in English.
+- The content is not available in English.
 - It violates the official osu! rules, Discord community guidelines or our own Discord server rules.
-- It is a duplicate of an existing resource (alternatives to existing resources are allowed!).
+- The resource is already on the list.
-- The resource is not accessible to everyone (e.g. it requires a subscription).
+- The resource is not accessible to everyone (i.e. it requires a subscription).
 - The tool is not maintained or is outdated.
 - The tool is not useful or relevant to the community, or it has very few active users.